Baradi, Goa

-Baradi (Konkani: Barade), is a scenic village subdivision located within the Velim village, neighbouring Tollecanto and Betul.
+Baradi (Konkani: Barade) is a scenic neighborhood located within the village of Velim, Goa, neighbouring Tollecanto and Betul.
 It is situated in the Salcete taluka and falls under the South Goa district, in the Indian coastal state of Goa.
 It is about 18 km away from the Margao city and is also a part of the Velim Assembly constituency.
 It is famous for the Miraculous Cross located atop the hill known as the Baradi Holy Cross, the feast of the cross is celebrated on 3 May, every year.

 Miraculous Cross

 The Baradi Holy Cross (Konkani: Baradicho Khuris), also known as the Miraculous cross is a huge cross located on a white base atop the Baradi hill in ward VII, Velim.
-It provides a scenic view of the Velim, Betul, Sal river and the Arabian sea.
+It provides a scenic view of the Velim, Betul, Sal river and the Arabian Sea.
 It is one of the two Miraculous crosses in Goa, one of which is in North Goa at Vanxim island.
 The cross has a staircase surrounding it which allows devotees to reach at the top, near the cross.
 Many are seen from across the state, irrespective of their faiths offering flower garlands, kissing the cross and lighting candles.

 However, due to its location, there's no canopy over it, although many previous attempts had been made.
 According to the tradition, the devotees offer their prayer by circling around the cross thrice.
 As per the widespread beliefs, the nearby locals were accompanied by a brass band, in prayer and singing hymns and would take a trip to the cross by foot during the lent season.
 It also plays an important role in the mell procession and is also considered as a revered spot for the tourists.